 A client is certainly more likely to choose a freelancer who can write high-quality content which has SEO elements, as opposed to a freelancer who doesn’t have that knowledge.
 With more skills at your disposal, you have the ability to create a better package that potential clients cannot refuse.

 So now you know why SEO is important, let’s look at how to get started and how you can actually make your content more SEO-friendly.
 Get started with SEO basics with the following elements.

 Most of the time your client will give you a guide on the word count.
 However, you could suggest to your clients that if they are looking for SEO-optimised articles, the length should be no less than 300 words but the longer, the better.
 Opinions differ, but posts over 1,000 words perform best.

 Links to reputable and high domain authority websites help to increase the validity of the home website.
 Therefore, it is important to include links to other websites (but not the competitors, obviously) in your work.
-Also, by adding credible sources to support any facts or statistics you include, this will help boost trust with readers.
+Also, adding credible sources to support any facts or statistics you include will help boost trust with readers.

 3. Headings (and sub-headings)

 This is a very important element in SEO.
 Headings and sub-headings make the content so much easier to read for both users and search engines.
 If the content is easy to read, it increases the chance of it being shared.